arnaudderison/ft_leaks/README.md

 **This module does not comply with standard 42 because it uses a global variable.**
 It is intended solely as a development tool and should not be included in your final renderings.

+If you have any questions I'm available on slack under the username aderison (intra 42)

 ## 📚 Description

 ft_malloc is a module designed to help École 42 students detect and understand memory leaks in their C projects.
 It offers a simple, educational alternative to more complex tools like Valgrind, while remaining accessible to beginners.